9.3.1 Disclosure

 Reporting Possible Violations of Federal, State, and Local Criminal Laws

-1. Often in conducting tax investigations, special agents discover evidence of crimes outside the jurisdiction of IRS.
+1. Often in conducting tax investigations, SA's discover evidence of crimes outside the jurisdiction of IRS.
 What can be revealed and the manner in which it can be revealed depends on:

-1. whether the information is "taxpayer return information" or "return information (other than taxpayer return information)" or non-tax information (see IRM 9.3.1.9)
+1. Whether the information is "taxpayer return information" or "return information (other than taxpayer return information)" or non-tax information (see IRM 9.3.1.9, Reporting Violations of Crimes Outside of the Jurisdiction of IRS).

 Return Information (Other Than Taxpayer Return Information) and the Non-Tax Violation

-1. Title 26 USC §6103(i)(3)(A) provides for disclosure in writing of return information (other than taxpayer return information) which may constitute evidence of a violation of Federal non-tax criminal statutes to the extent necessary to apprise the head of the appropriate Federal agency charged with enforcing such statutes.
-Information that merely indicates that a violation may have occurred is sufficient to warrant referral pursuant to 26 USC §6103 (i)(3)(A).
+1. IRC 6103(i)(3)(A) provides for disclosure in writing of return information (other than taxpayer return information) which may constitute evidence of a violation of Federal non-tax criminal statutes to the extent necessary to apprise the head of the appropriate Federal agency charged with enforcing such statutes.
+Information that merely indicates that a violation may have occurred is sufficient to warrant referral pursuant to IRC 6103 (i)(3)(A).
 However, the information submitted must sufficiently identify the specific criminal act or event or statute to which it relates.

 2. Return information (other than taxpayer return information) is information in the possession of the IRS which was not received from the taxpayer, the taxpayer’s representative, or the taxpayer’s return and supporting schedules.